 Since they are generally defined by their active social lives and careers, it would make sense that they would want to be close to things that cater to that.
 It is a plus to have a home closer to the urban center that allows for a short commute to work and fun.
 They prefer homes near restaurants, shopping centers, coffee shops, and public transit over lots of land for privacy.

 The trend of working from home and a flexible job is becoming more mainstream.
-Millennials are at the forefront of the change in what is considered a normal work life which includes working almost anywhere.
+Millennials are at the forefront of the change when it comes to work life.
 They know how important it is to have a separate workspace in their home that is comfortable and inspiring.
-Even if they don’t work from home full-time, most find themselves occasionally in need of an office or workspace and view a home with a designated spot as a huge plus.
+Even if they don’t work from home full-time, most find themselves occasionally in need of an office or workspace.

 Capacity for Personalization

-As mentioned before, millennials have a very strong sense of individuality, and they like it to be reflected in everything around them.
-They aren’t drawn to cookie-cutter homes that look like everyone else’s around them, they tend to prefer ones that stand out as unique and interesting.
+As mentioned before, millennials have a very strong sense of individuality.
+Millenials like it to be reflected in everything around them.
+They aren’t drawn to cookie-cutter homes that look like everyone else’s around them.
+They tend to prefer ones that stand out as unique and interesting.

 While a move-in ready home is often high on the list of wants, having some room to make a house their own will really set it apart.
-A blank slate or neutral palate that can easily be adjusted to any taste is better than a brand new tile that may not fit a home buyer’s vision.
+A blank slate that can easily be adjusted to any taste is better than a brand new tile that may not fit a home buyer’s vision.
 At the same time, making a home too bland before selling can make it hard for some buyers to see the potential.
-The sweet spot is somewhere in the middle.

-In the end, it is important to keep in mind that what people are looking for in a home is changing and, to attract the most buyers in the current market, we need to adjust to those changes.
-Being open to the points mentioned above will go a long way with helping you quickly find the right buyer for your home.
+It is important to keep in mind that what people are looking for in a home is changing.
+To attract the most buyers in the current market, we need to adjust to those changes.

 A great step to finding the right buyer is to find an agent.
 A great agent has plenty of resources to reach a larger audience.